-Similarly as in Manual mode, the unit can take the full load with the backup heater and/or booster heater if the user activates this via the Malfunctioning main menu screen.
+Similarly as in Manual mode, the unit can take the full load with the backup heater if the user activates this via the Malfunctioning main menu screen.

 To keep energy consumption low, we recommend to set Emergency to auto SH reduced/DHW off if the house is unattended for longer periods.